 Then use the username and password from the menu

-access/Users for https access (by default
+HTTPS access (by default

-admin).
+admin, admin).
 This works if

-is checked in https access.
+access/Services/Telnet is checked in HTTPS access.

 Connection using putty client.
 Type this into the Host Name (or IP address) field: